On July 10, National Wyoming Day recognizes the 44th state to join the union.

 Also known as The Equality State, Wyoming territory led the nation and the world in granting women the right to vote.
 In 1869, the Wyoming territorial legislature passed a bill allowing women the right and the governor signed the bill on December 10, 1869.
-Twenty years later, Wyoming would approve the first state constitution including women’s suffrage.
+Twenty years later, Wyoming approved the first state constitution, including women’s suffrage.
 They would be granted statehood in 1870.

 It’s also a country where massive towers seem to rise out of nowhere mysteriously.
 Devil’s Tower stands starkly against brilliant blue skies or disappears into the fog.
 Depending on the day or its mood it can do either, or both.
 Explore the Native American legends surrounding the creation of the monolith, hike its trails, and wonder at its existence.